Working through a payroll umbrella company: the mechanics

 What personal expenses can I claim?

 You are able to claim legitimate travel costs, subsistence, professional subscriptions, eyesight tests and itemised telephone calls.
-In addition Competex Umbrella is able to pay personal pension contributions or provide childcare vouchers, by way of salary sacriﬁce which, again, will come out of the total fund received from the client.
+In addition Competex Pro is able to pay personal pension contributions or provide childcare vouchers, by way of salary sacriﬁce which, again, will come out of the total fund received from the client.
 The eﬀect of this is very similar to when you work through your own company and pay yourself all your fee income as salary.

 Although you can negotiate for the client to pay for commuting to and from your usual place of work, HMRC no longer permit you to receive these expenses free of tax if your work comes under IR35.
 However, these expenses augment the funds available to you, and go to increasing your salary.